-c.
+- c.
 Authority and Responsibility.
-Remind the DMIR or DAR-F to perform only authorized functions within the limits of designated authority when authorized in DMS.
+Remind the DMIR or DAR-F to perform only authorized functions within the limits of designated authority.
 DMIRs and DAR-Fs are not authorized to perform evaluation, surveillance, or investigation of quality control systems, data, procedures, methods, or service difficulty reports.
-The FAA inspector will not authorize any privilege not included in 14 CFR § 183.31 for a DMIR or § 183.33 for a DAR-F.
+The FAA inspector will not authorize any privilege not included in 14 CFR § 183.31 for a DMIR or § 183.33 for a DAR-F. - d.

-d.
 Communication.
-Designees are appointed by the local MIDO based on FAA need.
-Once appointed, the designee will communicate directly with the managing office on all questions concerning policy, procedure, or any other aspect of conducting certification activity on behalf of the FAA.
-Explain the importance of the preapproval process and attention to detail when completing the request.
-This is included in initial training but it may be necessary to highlight the specific requirements, especially for a DAR.

-(1) Designees must have access to DMS and email through the Internet.

-(2) The designee is responsible for accessing DMS and checking DMS messages, notifications, and email on a regular and recurring basis.
+Explain the preapproval process to the designee.
+This is explained in initial training but it may be necessary to highlight the specific requirements for a DAR. - (1) Designees must have access to DMS and email through the Internet. - (2) The designee is responsible for accessing DMS and checking DMS messages, notifications, and email on a regular and recurring basis. - e.

-e.
 Certification Process.
-Remind the designee to comply with certification requirements in accordance with the current editions of FAA Orders 8110.4, Type Certification; 8130.2, Airworthiness Certification of Products and Articles; and 8130.21, Procedures for Completion and Use of the Authorized Release Certificate, FAA Form 8130-3, Airworthiness Approval Tag.
+Remind the designee to comply with certification requirements in accordance with the current editions of FAA Orders 8110.4, Type Certification; 8130.2, Airworthiness Certification of Products and Articles; and 8130.21, Procedures for Completion and Use of the Authorized Release Certificate, FAA Form 8130-3, Airworthiness Approval Tag. - f.

-f.
 Preapproval.
 Ensure the designee understands preapproval for performing manufacturing functions on behalf of the FAA must be obtained.
 The managing office will issue any special instructions to the designee during the preapproval process.
 Preapproval requires the designee to request approval to conduct authorized activity prior to commencing that activity on behalf of the FAA.
 For DARs, each certification activity must be preapproved during the first 24 months of appointment before the designee can perform any function for the FAA.
 For DMIRs, the managing specialist may issue a monthly activity number that allows the ongoing production process at the PAH to continue uninterrupted while still retaining the ability to track the activity.
-Preapprovals may be authorized through two methods: manual and automatic.

-(1) Manual Preapproval.
+Preapprovals may be authorized through two methods: manual and automatic. - (1) Manual Preapproval.
 Manual preapproval requires the managing specialist to review the designee's request for activity and approve it in DMS.
 This allows the managing specialist to stay informed on the designee's activities and the nature of the certification activity involved.
-It provides a means of managing a designee's activity and insuring only those activities the managing office chooses to delegate are accomplished by the designee.

-(2) Automatic Preapproval.
+It provides a means of managing a designee's activity and insuring only those activities the managing office chooses to delegate are accomplished by the designee. - (2) Automatic Preapproval.
 Automatic preapproval allows the managing specialist to set the DMS function to automatically approve an activity request by a specific designee.
 This feature provides the managing specialist with a flexible option to provide preapproval and continue to manage a designee's activity.
 Automatic preapproval will only be used when the designee's performance remains acceptable and an analysis indicates that the type of certification activity requested presents an acceptable risk.